Twingate/terraform-provider-twingate/docs/data-sources/groups.md

 - `is_active` (Boolean) Returns only Groups matching the specified state.
 - `name` (String) Returns only groups that exactly match this name.
 If no options are passed it will return all resources.
 Only one option can be used at a time.
 - `name_contains` (String) Match when the value exist in the name of the group.
-- `name_exclude` (String) Match when the value does not exist in the name of the group.
+- `name_exclude_contains` (String) Match when the exact value does not exist in the name of the group.
 - `name_prefix` (String) The name of the group must start with the value.
 - `name_regexp` (String) The regular expression match of the name of the group.
 - `name_suffix` (String) The name of the group must end with the value.